obertscheiderfhwn/RTMsim/README.md

-# RTMsim - A finite area method for filling simulations in liquid composite moulding
+# RTMsim - Filling simulations in Resin Transfer Moulding with the Finite Area Method
 Christof Obertscheider, Aerospace Engineering Department, University of Applied Sciences Wiener Neustadt, Johannes-Gutenberg-Straße 3, 2700, Wiener Neustadt, Austria <br>
 Ewald Fauster, Processing of Composites Group, Department Polymer Engineering and Science, Montanuniversität Leoben, Otto Glöckl-Straße 2, 8700 Leoben, Austria

 ## Summary
 Resin Transfer Moulding (RTM) is a manufacturing process forproducing thin-walled fiber reinforced polymer composites where dry fibers are placed inside a mould and resin is injected under pressure into the fibrous preform.
-Numerous flow models for simulating the resin flow have already been implemented in different software packages, all with particular shortcomings.
-Based on the analysis of these software packages, some requirements for a new simulation model were derived and a new software tool which is robust, easy-to-use and simple-to-extend was developed.
-The proposed model was validated with results from literature as well as experiments and compared with results from well-established RTM filling simulation tools.
+RTMsim is a robust, easy-to-use and simple-to-extend software tool, written in Julia, for RTM filling simulations.
+A shell mesh, injection pressure, resin viscosity and the parameters describing the preform are required input.
+The software was validated with results from literature as well as experiments and compared with results from well-established RTM filling simulation tools.

 ## Statement of need
 Resin Transfer Moulding (RTM) is a manufacturing process for producing thin-walled fiber reinforced polymer composites where dry fibers are placed inside a mould and resin is injected under pressure into the fibrous preform.
 During mould design, filling simulations can study different manufacturing concepts (i.e. placement of inlet ports and vents) to guarantee complete filling of the part and avoid air entrapment where flow fronts converge.